CVRL/PBM/README.md

 The model can be downloaded here: https://drive.google.com/file/d/1w5nEesvF--j9nYslPOHnDKTwcIk4WqS1/view?usp=sharing

-Place the model (named wacv_model.h5) in the ./Model/ folder such that the final path is ./Model/wacv_model.h5
+Place the model (named wacv_model.h5) in a folder named ./Model/ folder such that the final path is ./Model/wacv_model.h5

 ## Creating the environment: